-Now in its seventh year, the Homegrown Music Café has established itself as one of
+Now in its eighth year, the Homegrown Music Café has established itself as one of

 Long Island’s premier concert venues.
 Since its launch in September 2009, the